thedannyguy/capstone-project-for-arvato-financial-service/README.md

 # capstone-project-for-arvato-financial-service (Udacity - Data Science Nanodegree)

+Note: my blog post can be viewed at https://thedannyguy.medium.com/capstone-project-for-arvato-financial-service-27322a1d2b09

 # Description
 The project has three major steps: the customer segmentation report, the supervised learning model, and the Kaggle Competition.